luvnft/reelhype/README.md

-# Convofy
+# ReelHype

-Convofy is an open-source movie and TV trailer watching platform.
+ReelHype is an open-source movie and TV trailer watching platform.
 Our mission is to make the trailer-watching experience more interactive and engaging.
-We believe in the power of conversation and aim to make Convofy the ultimate hub for trailer talk.
+We believe in the power of conversation and aim to make ReelHype the ultimate hub for trailer talk.

-## Why Convofy?
+## Why ReelHype?

-At Convofy, we wanted to create a platform that would bring together the best of both worlds: the excitement of watching trailers and the community of movie and TV show enthusiasts.
+At ReelHype, we wanted to create a platform that would bring together the best of both worlds: the excitement of watching trailers and the community of movie and TV show enthusiasts.
 We wanted to create a platform where users could watch trailers together, join live audio conversations, and connect with like-minded individuals.
 It wasn't just about watching trailers; it was about experiencing them together.

 ## Tech Stack